DipeanDas/IIITV_CourseMaterials/README.md

 This repository is my humble attempt to light up your path.
 It contains resources from the very first semester to the seventh – **exam questions, assignments, lab reports, and more.** Think of it as a legacy passed on from a senior who’s walked this road and deeply cares about your growth and success.

 ### How to Use This Repository:
-- Dive into the resources semester-wise.
+- Dive into the resources course-wise.
 - Use them to prepare for exams, complete assignments, and practice lab exercises.
 - Share this repository with your peers to help everyone excel together!